Students in precalculus and

 punching buttons on the calculator as soon as you get started on a

 test.
-Generally, not many problems on a calculus exam are intended to
+Few, if any, problems on most math exams are intended to

 require a calculator.